aadityaexe/JAVA-DSA/README.md

 ## 🤝 Contributions

-While this is a personal learning project, feel free to fork or reference any code.
-If you'd like to contribute solutions or improvements, you're welcome to open a pull request or suggest enhancements via Issues.
+This is a personal learning space, but feel free to fork, clone, or learn from the code.
+If you'd like to contribute better solutions, enhancements, or fix bugs, feel free to open a pull request or submit an issue.

 ---